UKPLab/sentence-transformers/README.md

 model = SentenceTransformer(modules=[word_embedding_model, pooling_model])
 ```

+## Training Multilingual Sentence Embeddings Models
+We provide code and example to easily train sentence embedding models for various languages and also port existent sentence embedding models to new languages.
+For details, see [multilingual-models.md](https://github.com/UKPLab/sentence-transformers/blob/master/docs/pretrained-models/multilingual-models.md) and our publication [Making Monolingual Sentence Embeddings Multilingual using Knowledge Distillation](https://arxiv.org/abs/2004.09813).

 ## Pretrained Models
 We provide the following models.
 You can use them in the following way: